Louisiana Insurance Defense Law Firm

 - Insurance defense under commercial policies, general liability policies, automobile insurance, fire, casualty and property insurance, excess and umbrella coverage and construction site policies

-Keogh Cox insurance lawyers including two former in-house insurance company trial lawyers look for favorable ways to close a case at the earliest appropriate opportunity, including the use of an aggressive motion practice, settlement and other alternative strategies.
+Keogh Cox insurance lawyers, including experience “in-house”, look for favorable ways to close a case at the earliest appropriate opportunity, including the use of aggressive motion practice, settlement and other alternative strategies.
 Thanks to our decades of work in this area of the law, we have a constructive relationship with the insurance bar in Louisiana, as well as with the judicial community in our home state and the surrounding region.
-We have served as preferred counsel to many of our insurance clients on multiple cases over several years.
-Our experience has also given our clients and us an edge in the efficient and effective management of cases.
-For example, clients tell us our communication about case status and outlook is superior to other firms, because we routinely include proactive recommendations on key issues and concerns.
-Our lawyers learn and rigorously apply our clients’ guidelines and case management requirements and best practices, often spending time (on our nickel) participating in our clients’ in-house workshops and educational updates.
-We are also diligent students of insurance law, tracking case law and legislative action throughout the U.S, aware that choice of law is a key component of any strategic litigation plan.
+We have served as preferred counsel to many of our insurance clients on multiple cases for decades.
+Our experience gives us an edge in the efficient and effective management of cases to the benefit of our clients.
+For example, clients report our communication about case status and outlook is superior, because we routinely include proactive recommendations on key issues and concerns.
+We understand the importance of proactive handling of files and timely reporting.
+Our lawyers learn and rigorously apply our clients’ guidelines and case management requirements.
+We also study insurance law, tracking case law and legislative developments throughout the U.S. so that we can offer choice of law analysis as part of a strategic litigation plan that reflects current law and trends.
 Each year, typically late summer after the legislative session, we publish a comprehensive manual called the Keogh Cox Survey of Louisiana Insurance Law.
-This covers the most pertinent changes in the law that affect our clients, and covers topics from A to Z.
+This covers the most pertinent changes in the law that affect our clients, and covers topics from A to Z. We also post regular blogs on emerging issues pertinent to insurance issues.
+Consultation, inclusive of our most up-to-date analysis, is available to clients upon request.

 Recent Experience Highlights